 Unidentified #20 This interesting shot comes from a frame blowup of a tiny fragment of surviving 35mm film.
 I believe the other players are William Dowland and Pauline Bush, and by process of elimination, the only synopses that seem to fit this photo would be The End the Feud (1914) or An Idyl of the Hills (1915).

 Unidentified #21 A very interesting postcard I acquired and "Lon Chaney" is professionally printed on the back of the card.
 Both the card and the typing appear to be teens vintage.
-The Lon Chaney Fans group on Facebook has collectively come to the conclusion that this isn't Lon, but it's certainly an interesting shot, so I'm leaving it up for a few more months for everyone to check it out.
+The Lon Chaney Fans group on Facebook has collectively come to the conclusion that this isn't Lon, but it's certainly an interesting shot, so I'm leaving it up for everyone to check it out.

 Return to Lon Chaney Home Page